Cabo Verde

 Sometimes the murmur of a morna, others an accelerated **funaná, Cesária **playing in the radio, a pair of guitars straying in the central square or a group of drummers filling the air with life and rhythm.

-It is artistic expression, it is resistance, it is freedom and it is a profound Cape Verdean pride, a sense of community that everyone joins in a dance circle.
+It is artistic expression, it is resistance, it is freedom and it is a profound Cabo Verdean pride, a sense of community that everyone joins in a dance circle.

 It was this common spirit that forged a generous and hospitable people.

-Sharing is the way of life in Cape Verde.
+Sharing is the way of life in Cabo Verde.

 And it starts on the plate.